 Maintaining this grid is time consuming and the team maintaining this grid cannot face too many issues or else test automation can end up postponed.

 Like many other options, SBOX is a maintenance free solution.
 This means our customers can focus on test automation while we manage browser, driver and language/framework updates.
-To understand more about the scalability pillar, see here.
+To understand more about the scalability pillar check out our Buy vs. Build Blog here.

 When reviewing build time, it is important to know where your tests are being executed from and where they are actually being run.
 It would be unreasonable to expect to reduce build time when tests are now being run outside of your corporate network if both options are configured to the same standard.
 Some SaaS offerings have multiple data centers across the globe, if one of these are close to where you execute your tests from, then performance may not be as big a concern as it may be for others.